viveikcs/Binary-Classification-of-Chest-X-rays-for-COVID-19-Detection-using-CNN-and-ResNet50-models/README.md

 | Custom CNN |        100%       |         90%         |
 | ResNet50   |        84%        |         96%         |

-The CNN model showed Accuracy in detecting the presence of COVID-19, compared to the ResNet50 model.
+The CNN model achieved better Accuracy in detecting the presence of COVID-19, compared to the ResNet50 model.

 **CONTACT**